SFI Summit Virtual Posters

 - Video submissions that do not adhere to the above rules will not be accepted.

-Guidelines for preparing your virtual poster
+Preparing your virtual poster (text)

 - Please share a download link to your document presentation file in the submission form below using e.g. Dropbox or WeTransfer.

 - Please use clear, concise language for your poster presentation, which should be in English.

 - Your virtual poster should follow the typical guidelines of a physical poster and include: introduction, method, result, discussion, conclusion.

 - Keep your slides simple.
 Place text in the centre instead of at the edges of the slides because they may not display correctly on your audience’s screens.
 Bulleting, numbering and clear headlines are effective to facilitate reading.
 The ‘storyline’ can be arranged vertically or horizontally on the page.